lehtiolab/ddamsproteomics/docs/output.md

 * MS1 precursor area (calculated using the top-3 highest intensity peptide for a protein/gene)
 * ...plex channels are as in peptide tables
 * logFC, count, sca.P.Value, sca.adj.pval are output from (https://github.com/yafeng/DEqMS/)[DEqMS] analysis

+When labile PTM modifications have been passed with --locptms, the pipeline runs luciphor2 to determine false localization rates for these PTMs, and also outputs a PTM-annotated PSM table.
+This contains the following extra fields:

+* Top luciphor PTM (best scoring peptide localization permutation)
+* Top PTM score (its score)
+* Top PTM FLR (its FLR)
+* High-scoring PTMs (other permutations with high scores)

+Both --locptms and --ptms (for stabile modifications, e.g. Acetyl) result in a PTM-annotated peptide table.
+This reports the following differing fields

+* Master protein(s) (the master protein(s) matching this peptide, with annotation of PTM sites)
+* Protein(s) (other proteins matching)
+* Gene Name (the genes matching)
+* Amount matching genes
+* SAMPLE_SETNAME_PTM FLR (the FLR of the PTM-peptide in a sample set)

+Note that when `--totalproteomepsms` is passed, the isobaric ratios in this table will be offset to the global search gene ratios, by subtracting those.

 ## Pipeline and tools